XeniaTsomp/ModelChecking/README.md

 At this step select the epon.pctl file from the code folder to show the properties list.
 Follow the path "Properties-> Open properties list" to open the selected file.

 ### 4. Run the Expiriments
-To derive the quantitative results you have to run expiriments by running some properties.
+To derive the quantitative results you have to run some expiriments by using some properties.
 A number of constants have to be defined according to the results that you want to derive.

-To derive the proof-of-concept results in downstream traffic for non-attack and attack case with intervention rate 0.5 and 0.99 you have to run the property P =?
-[F<=C0 finish] to find the probability that 1000 downstream packets will be transmitted by the OLT and received successfully by the ONU within 100 ms when packet arrival rate varies from 0:2 x 102 to 1 x 10^2 packets/ms, the service rate is 1 and no upstream traffic exists.
+For example, if you want to derive the proof-of-concept results in downstream traffic for non-attack and attack case with intervention rate 0.5 and 0.99 you have to run expiriments using the property P =?
+[F<=C0 finish].

+to find the probability that 1000 downstream packets will be transmitted by the OLT and received successfully by the ONU within 100 ms when packet arrival rate varies from 0:2 x 102 to 1 x 10^2 packets/ms, the service rate is 1 and no upstream traffic exists.

 An example of downstream traffic is presented at the following image.
 <img src="images/downstream no attack.png">